Filipanderssondev/course3_projectgroup2_security_system/README.md

 ## [TinkerCAD sketch](https://www.tinkercad.com/things/5uBEkDFoMVf/editel?returnTo=%2Fdashboard%2Fcollections%2FlpoVdsgYDhd%2Fcircuits&sharecode=g7MacNAFKvwASCkBhs4NBxaIz7i4_q1bs9MvRA8sCxU)

 ### Project assignment:
-An alarm that uses an infrared sensor to discover movements.
-The alarm uses the following:
+A security alarm that uses an infrared sensor to detect motion.
+The alarm uses the following components:
-An infrared motion sensor.
+* An infrared motion sensor.
-Two summer to signal the alarm when motion is detected, alarm goes on/off, and a password is needed to shut of the alarm.
+* Two buzzer to signal when motion is detected by PIR sensor, when the alarm is activated, a pushbutton resets the alarm.
-An LCD display that outputs the state of the alarm(on/off), and if the password is denied or accepted.
+* An LCD display that outputs the current status of the alarm(on/off/alarm activated).
-An RGB-LED that switches between green(when the alarm is off) and red(when the alarm is on).
+* An RGB-LED that switches between green(when the alarm is off) and red(when the alarm is on).
-Four push buttons that is being used as password input.

 ### Instructions:

 ### Components:
 One Arduino Uno R4 Wifi or other compatible controller